reachsrirams/openstack-scripts/README.md

 3. Nova (Compute)
 4. Neutron (Networking)
 5. Horizon (Dashboard)
+6. Heat (Orchestration) - work in progress
+7. Ceilometer (Telemetry) - work in progress

 #### Important Notes ####
 1. The script installs Linux Bridge packages by default.
 Installing OVS can be done using a utility script provided in the `lib` directory.